This military base is training to shoot down a North Korean nuclear missile

 This is, thankfully, a drill, declassified so CNN can see a scrubbed-down version of the practice runs that take place repeatedly at Fort Greely, home to America's last resort against a launched ICBM.

-"We have engaged the threat to Los Angeles with 2 GBI's," calls out the major, who could not be identified for security reasons.
+"We have engaged the threat to Los Angeles with 2 GBI's," calls out the major, who could not be named for security reasons.

 He and the National Guard soldiers of the 49th Missile Defense Battalion are hunkered down in the Fire Direction Center -- so named because, among other tasks, it is responsible for the tactical-level execution of the interceptors.
 The GBIs, or ground-based interceptors, are being launched from Fort Greely and from Vandenberg Air Force Base in California.